Krunklehorn/io-scene-gzrs2/README.md

 1. Add three empties to the scene.
 2. Mark one as type "Spawn", one as "Item" and one as "Sound".
-3. For the sound entity, change the "Filename" field to something like amb_shore_2d or amb_fireplace.
+3. For the sound empty, change the "Filename" field to something like amb_shore_2d or amb_fireplace.
 Don't include any file extension.
-4. For testing purposes, change the timer on the item entity to something low.
+4. For testing purposes, change the timer on the item empty to something low.
 5. Move the entities wherever you please.
-The spawn entity's local y-axis points in the direction the player will face, while the sound entity may need it's size or shape adjusted.
+The spawn empty's local y-axis points in the direction the player will face, while the sound empty may need it's size or shape adjusted.
 6. Export and test.

 *Gotcha: Powerups never spawn if your test client creates a fake match with no gametype.*

-*Coming soon: A full description of all entity types.
+*Coming soon: A full description of all empty types.
 In the meantime, feel free to play around with their settings.*

 ### Configuring Materials